terablade2001/CCEXP/README.md

 ## What is CCEXP ?

-CCEXP (Class C EXPort) is a library in C++, based on templates and standard C++ libraries and functions, for organized data extraction and sharing between C++ code and other software (i.e. MatLab/Octave, Python etc).
+CCEXP (Class C EXPort) is a library in C++, based on templates and standard C/C++ libraries and functions, for organized data extraction and sharing between C++ code and other software (i.e. MatLab/Octave, Python etc).
 The sharing is currently done via files, which can store large amount of data.

 ## Why should I use CCEXP ?